leelabsg/GCDA_tutorial_2025_Fall/Session4_PRS.md

 References : [PRS-CS github](https://github.com/getian107/PRScs), [PRS-CS paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6467998/). \
 The data we are going to use are already preprocessed or downloaded.

-### 0. Log in to your accound
+### 1. Log in to your accound
 ```
 ssh YOURID@147.47.200.131 -p 22555
 ```

-### The server already has Python built-in, so there’s no need to activate a Conda environment.
-You will see
+The server already has Python built-in, so there’s no need to activate a Conda environment.

-### 1. Navigate to the 3_PRS folder and create a new directory called result to store outputs from the practice session
+### 2. Navigate to the 3_PRS folder and create a new directory called result to store outputs from the practice session
 ```
 cd 3_PRS
 ```